 As the pandemic made tectonic shifts in the music business, one thing that emerged was a new, significant nonprofit service called Backline.
 Founded in late 2019, and launched mere months before the lockdowns, the organization provides music industry professionals and their families with mental health and wellness resources.

-Backline has quickly reached name recognition, and is often mentioned in the same breath as MusiCares and Sweet Relief.
+Backline has reached name recognition, and is often mentioned in the same breath as MusiCares and Sweet Relief.
 There are still those who are unfamiliar with Backline, however, and we’d like to fill in the gap.
 To do so, we asked executive director Hilary Gleason to give us the basics.

 Along with others, Gleason launched Backline using her experience and name recognition in global health, having worked with organizations like Global Citizen, The United Nations Foundation and Global Health Corps.
 She also worked with the Duke Global Health Institute since 2007, supporting a neurosurgical training program in Uganda with Duke and Stanford Hospitals.